 What is in the eye drops?

 The drops contain a very dilute solution of dipyridamole in a stabilized saline solution.
-The concentration is the same as that used in the original discovery and later testing.

 Are the drops safe?